 The following essay appears, in slightly different form, as the liner notes to Van Dyke Parks’ s limited-edition orchestral album Super Chief: Music for the Silver Screen.
-You can stream the album in its entirety here.

 IT'D BE A LONG RIDE from Princeton Junction on the Pennsylvania Railroad.
 I rocked to sleep in my compartment.
 An escapist delirium evaporated any promise I may have made to the faculty to keep on crackin’ the books.
 I'd been sprung from the pen, like some feral truant.